 - Computers and Electronics - Knowledge of circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.

 Skills for Romance Languages Majors

-romance languages majors are found most commonly in careers in which the following skills are important:
+A major in romance languages prepares you for careers in which the following skill-sets are crucial: